Fusion/kittendns/README.md

 # Todo

-Cache
+## Cache improvements

-- if flattening is enabled, we should cache the flattened version
+- If flattening is enabled, we should cache the flattened version.

-Flattening
-- What about recursed fragmented answers?
+- When flattening, what about recursed and fragmented answers?

+## Circuit Breaker (when recursing)/Rate Limiter

+Because, realistically, it is better to fail some queries if this will allow them to succeed later.

+Rate Limiter: should be limiting some misbehaving clients.
+Problem: how do we identify a "Client?"
+- Is a client a single IP address?
+If it's a site DNS proxying to us, then it may be allowed higher traffic levels
+- Should we throttle a combination of source + queries?

 # Misc